 My academic background is in cognitive psychology (Ph.D., Stanford University, 1990) and cognitive science (Sc.B., Brown University, 1986).
-I am currently Professor of Psychology and Senior Vice Provost for Faculty Affairs at The New School, a university in New York City.
-From 2006-2013 I was dean of the New School for Social Research (the Graduate Faculty of Political and Social Science) at The New School, and from 2014-2020 I was Vice Provost for Research at the university.
+I am currently Professor of Psychology and Senior Advisor to the Provost for Faculty Affairs at The New School, a university in New York City.
+I am also a Senior Research Fellow at the US Bureau of the Census.
+From 2006-2013 I was dean of the New School for Social Research (the Graduate Faculty of Political and Social Science) at The New School; from 2014-2020 I was Vice Provost for Research; and from 2020-2024 I was Senior Vice Provost for Faculty Affairs.
 From 2005-2015 I was editor of the journal Discourse Processes.

 I have taught graduate and undergraduate lecture and seminar courses in psycholinguistics, human-computer interaction, research methods, psychology and design, data visualization (visualizing uncertainty), and psychology of music (music and mind, collaborating in and beyond music).